 Don’t take ‘no’ for an answer.

-I’m not talking about throwing a tantrum when you’re told to go to bed, but about fighting for what you want.
+I don't mean throwing a tantrum when you’re told to go to bed, but fighting for what you want.
 You will never end up where you want to be if you accept all of life’s no’s.
 Didn’t get that internship?
 That raise?
 Try again.
 And again.

 Keep a diary.